johnttaylor/colony.pico/projects/Storm/Thermostat/Pico/README.md

 # Requirements
 I gave myself the following requirements for porting the Thermostat example code to the Pico.
   - Execute the example code on the Pico hardware platform.
-  - Add a partial, basic GUI to the application.
+  - Add a partial, primitive GUI to the application.
   - Include a functional simulator of the Pico port with its GUI that executes on a PC

 # Constraints